Academic Information and Planning

 Choosing a Major

 After students complete 30 semester credit hours, they must select a major and degree plan in order to choose the appropriate courses for the degree.
 No diploma can be granted without a degree plan, as shown on the Undergraduate Degree Plan Verification Form available online in the forms section of the Registrar’s Office website.
 Students should meet with their major advisors either one year prior to anticipated graduation or when they have completed 90 semester credit hours to run a degree audit, review their remaining graduation requirements, complete any needed substitution forms, complete the verification form, and submit the form with required signatures to the Registrar’s Office.
 Students should keep a copy of the degree audit and carefully complete the remaining requirements in order to graduate on time.
-Another degree audit should be run at the beginning of the final semester to assure that all degree requirements have either been met or are in progress.
+Another degree audit should be run at the beginning of the final semester to ensure that all degree requirements have either been met or are in progress.
 If documentation that the requirements have been completed is not submitted to the Registrar’s Office, the diploma cannot be granted.

 To change a major, a student must submit the Approval for Change of Undergraduate Academic Program form to the Office of the Registrar.
 Change of majors after the census date of a term will be officially reflected starting the next academic term.